4 Easy DIY Tips for a Draught Proof Front Door

 Step 2: Cut to size

-Slide the bristles out of the strip, and using the hacksaw cut to the measured length.
-Then take the cut strip and line up with the bristles, marking the strip length.
-Next take your pliers and cut the bristles at the mark.
+Slide the bristles insert out of the strip, and using the hacksaw cut to the measured length.
+Then take the cut strip and line up with the bristles, marking the strip’s length on the bristle insert.
+Next take your pliers and cut the bristles at the mark to match the strip length.

-Bend the bristle length slightly in the middle and insert them back into the strip — this helps keep the bristles firmly in place within the draught strip.
+Bend the bristle length slightly in the middle and insert it back into the strip — this helps keep the bristles firmly in place within the draught strip.

 Step 3: Preparation